-Identifying danger, risk assessment and investigating accidents applicable to all the work centres and all the workers in the Group.
+Together with the standard management system, Parques Reunidos has developed specific standards and procedures related to risk assessment and accident management.
+These standards are applicable to all the work centres and all the workers in the Group.
 They define specific roles and responsibilities in the area of health and safety.